ysyk2021/the-positive-thinking-challenge-overcoming-negativity-and-developing-strength-through-positivity/src/chapter-8-1.md

-Chapter: Practicing Mindfulness and Self-Care with Positivity: Techniques for Practicing Mindfulness and Self-Care with Positivity
+Techniques for Practicing Mindfulness and Self-Care with Positivity
 ==================================================================================================================================

 Practicing mindfulness and self-care are essential components of building a positive mindset.
 In this chapter, we will explore techniques for incorporating mindfulness and self-care into daily life to promote positivity.